Mostofa-Abedin/FullStack-Mock/PartBSubmission/Readme.md

 ##### Problem Resolution

 Throughout the project, our team encountered several challenges which provided valuable learning opportunities.

+@ Mos to have a template for this section

+- Something
+  @Trenton

 - Testing with Github actions?
   @Mostofa-